 If you’re visiting Germany, it’s well worth your time to explore the western part of the country and take in some of its many fascinating attractions.

-Situated on the banks of the Main River, Frankfurt is one of the most happening tourist attractions in Germany.
+Situated on the banks of the Main River, Frankfurt is one of Germany’s most happening tourist attractions.
 It is home to several places that are worth your time.
-The city is known for its globally-renowned historical cathedrals, museums, and art galleries.
+The city is known for its renowned historical cathedrals, museums, and art galleries.

 The city hosts people from more than 180+ nationalities.
 Therefore, it is called a multi-cultural city.
 Tourists from all over the world fly to Frankfurt to see the great diversity.